PierreRamez/PersonalChatbot/README.md

-# 🐍 Ouro: The Self-Healing Chatbot
+# 🐍 Ouro: Your Ever Evolving Personal Assistant

 *A personalized conversational AI that learns from its mistakes in real-time.*